Wenn niemand lesen kann, wie lehre ich die Bibel?

 So many Germans can't read and write properly

-6 million people are not able to read in Germany.
-16 % of students with a high School-leaving qualification in Germany are not able to read or forgot to read.
 When I told my wife about this statistic, she replied: "Now you've gone mad!
 Once you've learned to read, you can do it forever.
 If you get a high school diploma, you won't forget how to read."
 A day later, she went to her needlework circle, a meeting of women to do needlework together.
-There she told me about me and the fact that there are people who have finished school and later forget how to read.
+There she talked about me and the fact that there are people who have finished school and later forget how to read.
 One participant said: "That really does exist.
 After my studies, I had a job where I didn't have to read.
 At some point I realized that I was on the verge of forgetting how to read altogether.
 That's when I forced myself to consciously start reading books again."

 I was very surprised by this anecdote and it illustrates why even people with a high school degree can forget how to read.
 If you want to learn more about this topic, I recommend my handbook "Stories and Oral Bibles" at Download download.